vishnugupta/Group-Check-In/README.txt

 *** Requirements/Recommendations ***

 1. Developed and tested against PHP version 5.3.6.
 (There has been at least one reported issue with PHP 5.2.17)
-2. Must be a current Think Ministry, Inc. Enterprise level customer with valid API credentials.
+2. Must be a current Think Ministry, Inc. Enterprise level customer with valid API credentials to benefit from this code.